 Specific duties for this position include, but are not limited to:

-Develop reports and trend analysis documentation on bandwidth, network architecture, as well as network security incidents.
+Develop reports and trend analysis documentation on bandwidth and network security incidents.

 Bachelors and nine (9) years or more experience; Masters and seven (7) years or more experience ; PhD or JD and four (4) years or more experience.
 In lieu of a degree, four (4) years of additional experience is required.
-In addition the following certifications and skills are required: CEH, MCSA, Firewall, Network+ CE, and ITIL Foundation.
+In addition the following certifications and skills are required: CISSP, MCSA, CCNP or higher, Firewall, and ITIL Foundation.